kaikue/KittenBoat/README.md

 				- I found this cool hat on the beach.
 				- I don't need it, because my whole body is a hat.
 				- I'll sell it to you for 100 gold. >Buy/Don't
 				- [decline] That's alright.
-When you're as old as I am, rejection doesn't bother you any more.
+When you're as old as I am, rejection doesn't bother you anymore.
 				- [not enough] I may be old, but I can see that you don't have enough gold.
 				- [buy] A kitten in a hat... this'll be one to write home about.
 				- [bought] To be honest, I don't know whether I'm a turtle or a tortoise...